Perfect Plants to Place over Septic Systems

 American humorist Erma Bombeck wrote "The grass is always greener over the septic tank."
 Like so many things, she was right about this, too.

 Here in the Southwest, not only is the grass greener, but so are any plants near the septic tank, leach field or city sewer drain pipes — all places where extra soil moisture and nutrients provide a real boost to plant growth.
 Since Southwestern plants are especially good at seeking water, this makes them especially problematic around septic systems.
-But with some planning, you can have both plants and a trouble-free sewer system.
+But with some planning, you can have both plants and a trouble-free septic system.

 Soil transpiration around a septic system is the movement of oxygen into the soil to aid in the process of breaking down matter and the evaporation of leachate or extra septic moisture.
 But planting should not be so dense or with a species that will interfere with soil transpiration or evaporation of leachate.
 Avoid large ornamental grasses like pampas grass or bamboo.